Zhao Erfeng: Amban of Tibet

 In January 1908 the final instalment of the Tibetan indemnity was paid to Great Britain, and the Chumbi valley was evacuated.
 The Dalai Lama was now summoned to Peking, where he obtained the imperial authority to resume his administration in place of the provisional governors appointed as a result of the British mission.
 He retained in office the high officials then appointed, and pardoned all Tibetans who had assisted the mission.
 But in 1909 Chinese troops were sent to operate on the Sichuan frontier against certain insurgent lamas, whom they handled severely.
 When the Dalai Lama attempted to give orders that they should cease, the Chinese amban in Lhasa disputed his authority, and summoned the Chinese troops to enter the city.
 They did so, and the Dalai Lama fled to India in February 1910, staying at Darjeeling.
 Chinese troops followed him to the frontier, and he was deposed by imperial decree.

 A former Tibetan Khampa soldier named Aten recounted Tibetan memories of Zhao, calling him "Butcher Feng", claiming that he: razed Batang monastery, ordered holy texts to be used by troops as shoeliners, and mass murdered Tibetans.

 Capture and death

 In 1911, Zhao Erfeng, then viceroy of Sichuan, faced rebellion in Sichuan.
-According to Han Suyin, the main issue was control of a planned railway that would have linked Sichuan to the rest of China.
-He summoned troops from Wuchang, leading rebels there to see it as an opportunity to rebel.
-This was the background to the Wuchang Uprising, the official start of the Chinese Revolution of 1911.
-After battling the rebels on 22 December 1911 he was captured and beheaded by Chinese Republican Revolutionary forces who were intent on overthrowing the Qing dynasty.
+In May 1911, Qing officials agreed to European demands to rescind Sichuan province's ownership of a railroad concession and sold it to a European consortium.
+The sale infuriated gentry and merchants in Sichuan who lost considerable investments and resulted in the formation of a broad opposition movement, the Sichuan Railroad Recovery Movement.

+On 7 September 1911, Zhao ordered the arrest of the Pu Diajun (the movement's leader and president of Sichuan's constitutional assembly), Luo Lun (president of Sichuan's student assembly), and others.
+At a protest on 8 September 1911, Zhao ordered soldiers to fire on the protestors, which they did, killing 26 people during the Bloody Chengdu Incident.